-TIP #1: If you can afford it, don’t like standing in line for over an hour and plan to go on a weekend or during the last few days of October when the crowds are at their peak, get a speed pass.
-Just like Disneyland, the lineups are big and take a long time.
-And they don’t move that quickly.
+TIP #1: If you can afford it, don’t like standing in line for a long time and plan to go on a weekend or during the last few days of October when the crowds are at their peak, get a speed pass.

-For more information on these two impressive Halloween haunted houses in Surrey, see Potter’s House of Horrors.
+For more information on these two impressive Halloween haunted houses in Surrey, and to book your tickets now, see the Cougar Creek’s House of Horrors website.

 To learn more other scary places to check out elsewhere, see Lower Mainland Haunted Houses.